Nagendra2k00/Image-Noise-Reduction-using-Autoencoders/README.md

    pip install -r requirements.txt
    ```

+3. Run the Jupyter notebook:
+   - Open `ImageNoiseReductionAutoencoders.ipynb` in Jupyter Lab or Jupyter Notebook.
+   - Run all cells in the notebook.
+This will train the models and save them as `.h5` files:
+     - `autoencoder_model.h5`
+     - `classifier_model.h5`
+     - `denoise_and_classify.h5`

-3. Run the Streamlit app:
+4. Run the Streamlit app:
    ```
    streamlit run app.py
    ```

-4. Open your web browser and navigate to the URL provided by Streamlit (usually `http://localhost:8501`).
+5. Open your web browser and navigate to the URL provided by Streamlit (usually `http://localhost:8501`).

 ## 📘 How to Use the App